 Rebecca Swift (1964-2017) was born in London and read English at Oxford University.
-She wrote prolifically throughout her life – diaries, novels and poems – and a collection of the latter, A Suitable Love Object, will be published by Valley Press in June 2020.
+She wrote prolifically throughout her life – diaries, novels and poems – and a collection of the latter, A Suitable Love Object, was published by Valley Press in October 2020.

 For seven years she worked at Virago Press, where she first conceived of the idea for the Literary Consultancy, which she co-founded in 1996 and was Director of until 2017.
 For Chatto & Windus she edited a volume of letters between George Bernard Shaw and Margaret Wheeler, Letters from Margaret: The Fascinating Story of Two Babies Swapped at Birth (1992) and Imagining Characters: Six Conversations about Women Writers, a book of conversations between writer A.S.
 Byatt and psychoanalyst Ignês Sodré (1995).
 Her poems have been anthologised in Virago New Poets (1990), Vintage New Writing 6 (1995), Driftwood US (2005), and Staple (2008).
 Her biography of Emily Dickinson, Dickinson: Poetic Lives, was published in 2011 with Hesperus Press.